LittleRichard/learntocode/python101/000_setup_to_use_git.md

 - Clone the repo, which is public so you don't need to authenticate:
 `git clone https://github.com/LittleRichard/learntocode.git`

-For this edition of the class we're going to use a specific branch in our git repository, so you should `checkout` that branch:
+For this edition of the class we're going to use a specific branch in our git repository, named `learntocode_lockdown`, so you should `checkout` that branch:
 `git checkout learntocode_lockdown`

 And then just to make sure you're up to date (which you should be if you JUST cloned it), we'll do